LudwikJaniuk/sdleffler.github.io/_posts/2021-3-31-DialecticMacroCompiler.md

 representation.
 No need for an arena or string interning or such to keep it efficient; things are pretty much guaranteed to be small enough that you can be elegant rather than just efficient.

+# Keeping your proc macro implementation in another crate is a good idea

+As previously mentioned, we keep the `dialectic-compiler` crate separate from the `dialectic-macro` crate.
+The `Session!` macro is not the only macro which lives in the `dialectic-macro` proc macro crate; there's the `Transmitter` and `Receiver` macros, as well as some internally used macros which generate trait implementations and such across large swathes of const generic type parameters to cover for some of the limitations of `min_const_generics` as it just landed in stable.
+The main benefit of a separate crate, though, is that we can make the entirety of the compiler API public, for what it's worth, and test the hell out of it.
+With a proc macro crate, integration tests will see the proc macro itself, as a macro, but you won't be able to do things like hand it a syntax tree and check the output syntax tree, or test just the parser to ensure that once you print and then parse something, the act of printing and then parsing it again is an identity, or similar.
+The `dialectic-compiler` crate contains a number of tests like that; a handful as unit tests, mostly for sanity-checking things like constructing a CFG, and then a number of integration tests, checking for cases where we know we've had wrong outputs in the past and also a quickcheck-driven randomized fuzz-ish test for the parser.
+One of the best sets of tests we have, in my opinion, are the failure tests, which expect a certain set of errors to be emitted from the macro compiler.
+We don't currently check for *where* those are emitted (since we can't for various reasons) but we can at least check that they're there!

 # CFG representations can look a little intimidating to work with but are actually really easy

 If you've ever looked into writing a compiler before, you've probably come across the idea of a